nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 - [`react-intl`][] is the i18n Library adopted within the Website
 - [`next-sitemap`](https://www.npmjs.com/package/next-sitemap) is used for Sitemap and `robots.txt` Generation
 - We use [Rehype](https://github.com/rehypejs/rehype) and [Remark](https://github.com/remarkjs/remark) to extend MDX functionality
+- We use [Storybook](https://storybook.js.org/) for Manual Testing and Visual Regression Tests of our React Components
+  - Storybook also provides a sandboxed environment, which is very useful whilst for crafting React Components

 ## Code Editing